-The University of Florida’s BLMP Program Faculty offer a wide variety of expertise in the interdisciplinary world of bioethics including; end-of-life, stem-cell research, genetic engineering, health care equity, human subject research safety and public policy.
-They are highly qualified and available to students daily.
+The program faculty offer a wide variety of expertise in the interdisciplinary world of bioethics, including education and consultation regarding end-of-life issues, stem-cell research, genetic engineering, health care equity, research design, and public policy.
+They are highly qualified and available daily for students, faculty, patients, and staff.

-The UF BLMP faculty are dedicated to educating students and the Gainesville community regarding issues of ethical significance.
+The UF BLMP faculty are dedicated to educating patients and healthcare professionals across Alachua County regarding issues of ethical significance.
 BLMP faculty participate in UF Health’s advance directives outreach initiative and work to engage faculty and staff, across many disciplines, to raise awareness about the importance of making early healthcare decisions.

 The BLMP faculty also staff the Ethics Consult Service for UF Health Shands Hospital.
 This is a 24/7 on-call service designed to address the needs of patients, their loved ones, and their health care providers when issues of ethical import arise.